edwardcapriolo/nibiru/README.md

 Motivation
 ======

-Many NoSql datastores have involved from nitch use cases.
-These has debates of which solution is better based on semantics.
-From Nibiru's prospective the issue is that many NoSql solutions offer very little pluggable API interfaces.
+There has been a recent proliferation in NoSql datastores.
+Many systems evolved around specific use cases.
+Many debate over design elements like consistency model or implementations of specific features.

-Nibiru wants to build API's throughout the codebase, not just stable client API.
-This means that it then should be easy to swap physical backends, or change routing semantics, by providing easy to hack at API.
+Nibiru takes a different approach by building API's throughout the codebase, not just stable client API.

+Building around api should allow users to swap physical backends or change routing semantics, by providing easy to implemnt APIs.

 Implemented so far
 ======